skrub-data/skrub/doc/modules/data_ops/validation/hyperparameter_tuning.rst

 Now, we can
-replace the hyperparameter ``alpha`` (which should be a float) with a range created by :func:`skrub.choose_float`.
-Skrub can use it to select the best value for ``alpha``.
+replace the hyperparameter ``alpha`` (which should be a float) with a range created by :func:`skrub.choose_float`. skrub can use it to select the best value for ``alpha``.